Is the Technology of Braces Outdated?

 Modern orthodontists don't whack at teeth with crude tools, and they don't cover up mouths with wood or catgut.
 But current orthodontic procedures might be very familiar to people living in the 1700s.
 The basic goals and methods are the same.

 Until the 1970s, reporters explain, doctors wrapped wires around teeth to move them.
 Sophisticated and durable glues were made that allowed brackets to sit securely on teeth for the length of the treatment program.
 That main innovation changed braces, but the rest remains the same.

 Sign up for braces, and your teeth will be connected by wires that shift about every 30 days.
 The braces apply constant pressure, and since they can't be removed, it's almost impossible for you to interfere with your doctor's treatment plan.

-Your doctor might augment the wires and brackets with other tools, including:
+Your doctor might augment the wires and brackets with other tools, including these:

 Why do people choose braces?

 Braces simply never come off, even if you want to remove them, and your teeth need care while your smile is moving.
-To care for your teeth, you must:
+To care for your teeth, you must do the following:

 Avoid Dangerous Foods

 Braces can also be painful.
 Wires can break and stab lips and gums until they bleed.
 Brackets can push and scrape on the inside of the lips and cause ulcers and sores.